mat-gys/Tesis-Maestr-a/README.md

 At the end of the file, there are some block codes that merge 'parsedDemos.xlsx' and 'winProb.xlsx' into another file named 'final.xlsx', also in the 'output' folder.

 ## reg.do
 This is the replication file for the regressions.
 It imports the 'final.xlsx', cleans it, creates the relevant variables, and then runs the regressions.
-The regression tables are exported into the 'output' folder into a latex and a text file named main_reg.
+The regression tables are exported into the 'output' folder into a .tex and a .txt file named main_reg.
 This is the 'Main specification table' in the thesis.